 - Do a screen test.
 Take a short video, then play it back.
 Show the person what they look like on screen (many people are worried about this).
 Check the background and audio quality.
 Move any distracting background items and make sure that it doesn’t look like a pot plant is growing out of their head or anything.

-I mainly use Camtasia to edit my video and add text overlays to show who is speaking but lately I’ve done a few using the YouTube video editor and that is pretty good too.
+I mainly use Wondershare Filmora to edit my video and add text overlays to show who is speaking but I’ve done a few using the YouTube video editor and that is pretty good too.

 Get a bigger budget